George Bollen

-Dr George Bollen (12 April 1826 – 22 September 1892) was a homeopathic doctor in the colony of South Australia, a prominent citizen of Mount Barker and Port Adelaide, philanthropist and teetotaller.
+George Bollen (12 April 1826 – 22 September 1892) was a homeopathic doctor in the colony of South Australia, a prominent citizen of Mount Barker and Port Adelaide, philanthropist and teetotaller.

 History

 Bollen was born in Brighton, Sussex, and emigrated to South Australia in 1854, arriving aboard the ship Albermarle in November, and in 1855 settled at Mount Barker, working as a cooper.
 He later practiced homeopathic medicine, there being at that time no restriction on who might call himself "doctor" or treat patients.

 He left for America in 1872, in order to gain medical qualifications from Hahnemann College of Chicago, in which he was successful, gaining the degree of Bachelor of Medicine.

 He returned to South Australia by the SS Alexandra in June 1873, settling at Port Adelaide, and opened a clinic on St Vincent Street, which developed a considerable patronage.
 In 1880 the Medical Board of South Australia refused his application for registration as a practitioner under the Medical Act of 1880, despite his (homeopathic) qualifications being acceptable in the United States.
 The Register was solidly behind the Board, citing a mistaken diagnosis by Bollen as proof of his unfitness to practise.